 Suzanne Reich, PA-C, MPAS

-Suzanne “Sue” Reich, PA-C, MPAS, DFAAPA, serves as a trustee of the Physician Assistant Foundation Board of Trustees.
+Suzanne “Sue” Reich, PA-C, MPAS, DFAAPA, serves as secretary of the PA Foundation Board of Trustees.
 A former AAPA vice president and speaker of the House of Delegates (HOD), she has served as a director-at-large on the AAPA Board of Directors, and on various committees and task forces that advise the Academy’s Board.
 She is currently the parliamentarian of the HOD.
 She has been an active member of AAPA since 1980.

 A national, regional and state PA leader, she has been secretary, president, and an endowment trustee with the North Carolina Academy of Physician Assistants (NCAPA), and she is a charter/founding board member of the Piedmont Association of Physician Assistants.
 She is currently chair of the NCAPA Scholarship/Endowment Committee.
 She has served on the board and on multiple committees for the National Commission on Certification of Physician Assistants.
 She has served on numerous North Carolina Medical Society and the North Carolina Medical Board committees.
 She is the recipient of the AAPA HOD’s Outstanding Service Award, NCAPA President’s Recognition Award, AAPA Publications Award and teaching excellence awards from Wake Forest.